AP-IT-GH/iot16-park-assist/doc/Projectplan Park Assist.md

 De gebruiker moet feedback krijgen via geluid wanneer het een object nadert.
 - [ ] **As a user I want a simple interface to show the distance from the parking sensor** De gebruiker moet op een makkelijke manier kunnen zien hoe ver hij verwijderd is van een object
+- [ ] **As a user I want to use Bluetooth to connect to my parking sensor** De gebruiker gebruikt Bluetooth om te verbinden met de Parking sensor